 The rapid evolution of Decentralized Finance has shown the importance of interconnection within the cryptocurrency world.
 So, blockchain interoperability is coming back into the discussion as a must instead of a buzzword.

-Although the hype is more or less gone, interoperable blockchains are an absolute necessity for this technology to go forward.
+As for the hype, it is more or less gone.
+But interoperable blockchains are an absolute necessity for this technology to go forward.
 There are thousands of blockchain projects that bring innovations and work quite well within their enclosed small ecosystem.

-Yet the lack of communication between networks creates barriers in adoption for all users.
-And as the blockchain community started approaching this matter in separated projects, it soon turned into a series of numerous alliances and collaborations.
+Yet, the lack of communication between networks creates barriers to adoption for all users.
+And as the blockchain community started approaching this matter in separate projects, it soon turned into a series of numerous alliances and collaborations.

 Table of Contents